What does BMW stand for?

 Discover the meaning of 'BMW' and why the manufacturer’s badge is blue and white

-BMW was founded in the German state of Bavaria and has its origins in a company called Rapp-Motorenwerke, which was an aircraft engine manufacturer founded in 1913.
+The BMW brand was founded in the German state of Bavaria and has its origins in a company called Rapp-Motorenwerke, which was an aircraft engine manufacturer founded in 1913.
 Rapp supplied engines to the German air force during the First World War, at a time when cars were not yet commonplace.

 BMW's first car after the war was the 501, a luxury saloon capable of seating up to six people, powered by a six-cylinder engine.
-For many it marks the beginning of BMW's modern road car story, but the 501 was expensive at a time when there were few wealthy people to buy one, so sales were small.
+For many, it marks the beginning of BMW's modern road car story, but the 501 was expensive at a time when there were few wealthy people to buy one, so sales were small.

 The manufacturer teetered on the brink of bankruptcy and, in 1959, BMW was close to being taken over by Daimler-Benz, a decision that would have radically changed the path of motoring history.
-Instead, Herbert and Harald Quandt made a large investment into BMW, buoyed with enthusiasm that the the rear-engined BMW 700 model would be a success.
+Instead, Herbert and Harald Quandt made a large investment into BMW, buoyed with enthusiasm that the rear-engined BMW 700 model would be a success.

 The BMW badge explained